Volume Entropy: Introduction

 \section{Introduction}

-Thermodynamical aspects of the dynamics of spacetime have first been pointed out by Bekenstein's introduction of an entropy associated to the horizon of a black hole \cite{Bekenstein:1973ur}.
-This led to the formulation of the ``laws of black holes thermodynamics" by Bardeen, Carter, and Hawking \cite{Bardeen:1973gs} and to Hawking's discovery of black role radiance, which has reinforced the geometry/thermodynamics analogy \cite{Hawking:1974sw}.
-The connection between Area and Entropy suggests that it may be useful to treat aspects of space-time statistically at scales large compared to the Planck length \cite{Jacobson:1995ab}, whether or not we expect the relevant microscopic elementary degrees of freedom to be simply the quanta of the gravitational field \cite{Chirco2014}, or else.
-Black hole entropy, in particular, can be interpreted as cross-horizon entanglement entropy (see \cite{Bianchi:2012br} for recent results reinforcing this interpretation, and references therein), or --most likely equivalently-- as the von Neumann entropy of the statistical state representing a macrostate with given horizon Area.
-In the context of Loop Quantum Gravity (LQG), this was considered in \cite{Rovelli:1996dv} and later extensively analyzed; for a recent review and full references see \cite{Barbero2015,Ashtekar2016}.
+Bekenstein's introduction of an entropy associated to the horizon of a black hole \cite{BekensteinBlackHolesEntropy1973a} was a first indication of the existence of thermodynamical aspects in the dynamics of spacetime.
+This result led to the formulation of the ``laws of black holes thermodynamics" by Bardeen, Carter, and Hawking \cite{Bardeenfourlawsblack1973} and to Hawking's discovery of black role radiance, which reinforced the geometry/thermodynamics relation \cite{HawkingParticlecreationblack1976}.
+The connection between Area and Entropy indicates that aspects of space-time can be treated statistically at scales large compared to the Planck length \cite{JacobsonThermodynamicsSpacetimeEinstein1995}; this is true whether or not the microscopic degrees of freedom of gravity are simply its quanta \cite{ChircoSpacetimethermodynamicshidden2014} as assumed in Loop Quantum Gravity (LQG), or else.
+In particular, black hole entropy can be interpreted as cross-horizon entanglement entropy (see \cite{BianchiEntanglement,Bianchiarchitecturespacetimegeometry2014} for recent results reinforcing this interpretation, and references therein), or --perhaps equivalently-- as the von Neumann entropy of the statistical state representing a macrostate with given horizon Area.
+In the context of Loop Quantum Gravity, this second possibility was considered in \cite{RovelliBlackHoleEntropy1996} and later extensively analyzed; for a recent review and full references see \cite{PerezBarbero,AbhayILQGS}.

-All such developments are based on the assignment of thermodynamic properties to spacetime \emph{surfaces}.
-This association has motivated the holographic hypothesis: the conjecture that the degrees of freedom of a region of space are somehow encoded in its boundary.
+All these developments are based on the idea of studying thermodynamical properties of spacetime \emph{surfaces}.
+This association has motivated the various versions of the holographic hypothesis: the conjectural idea that the degrees of freedom of a region of space are somehow encoded in its boundary.

-In this paper, instead, we study statistical properties associated to spacetime \emph{regions}.
-We show that it is possible to define a Von Neumann entropy for the quantum gravitational field, associated to the Volume of a region, and that this entropy is (under suitable conditions) finite.
-The existence of an entropy associated to bulk degrees of freedom of a spin network was already considered in \cite{Meissner:2005mx}.